scil-vital/TrackToLearn/README.md

 Contributions are welcome !
 There are several TODOs sprinkled through the project which may inspire you.
 A lot of the code's architecure could be improved, better organized, split and reworked to make the code cleaner.
 Several performance improvements could also easily be added.

-See `ARCHITECURE.md` for an overview of the code.

 ## Versions

 ### TractOracle-RL (2024b)